Next to Normal: Australia

 The Australian premiere of the musical by the Melbourne Theatre Company was staged in Melbourne, Australia.
 Performances began on April 28, 2012, and ran through June 4 (extended from May 28).
-The cast included Kate Kendall as Diana, Matt Hetherington as Dan and Bert LaBonte as Dr. Fine/Dr. Madden.
+The cast included Kate Kendall as Diana, Matt Hetherington as Dan and Bert LaBonte as Dr. Madden/Dr. Fine.

 A production in Perth played at the Heath Ledger Theatre from November 5–19, 2015.
 Produced by Black Swan State Theatre Company, the cast included Rachael Beck as Diana and Brendan Hanson as Dan.

 Australia's first Musical Theatre performance since the start of the COVID-19 pandemic is a new production of Next to Normal directed by Darren Yap and choreographed by Kelley Abbey.
 The performance will run in October and November at the National Institute of Dramatic Art in Sydney.

-The most recent production was scheduled to be performed at Chapel Off Chapel in Melbourne from the 15th of July 2021.
+The most recent production was scheduled to be performed at Chapel Off Chapel in Melbourne from 15 July 2021.
 The cast included Queenie van de Zandt as Diana, Tyran Parke as Dan, Melanie Bird as Natalie, Sam Richardson as Gabe, Liam Wigney as Henry and Ross Chisari as Dr. Madden/Dr. Fine.
 The show was presented by the James Terry Collective.
 Due to the snap COVID-19 pandemic lockdown, they were only able to perform one show at that time, resuming nearly eight months later in March 2022 with Hanlon Innocent alternating with Tomáš Kantor as Henry and Matt Hetherington reprising the role of Dan.